Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Asymptotics of self-gravitating fluid models

+Regarding the limiting cases for $\gamma$, observe that for each fixed $t>0$, it follows that $(1-V^2(t))^{(2-\gamma)/2}\rightarrow 1$ in the limit $\gamma\nearrow 2$ (which implies $\Gamma\nearrow 1$).
+The other limiting case $\gamma=1$ is however excluded as we have observed in \Sectionref{sec:generalEulerEqs}. \Eqref{eq:solV} is therefore the implicit representation of the solutions to \Eqref{eq:EqVHomN} for \textit{all} $\gamma\in (1,2]$.
+We easily note that $V$ is either (i) identically zero (if $C_1=0$) or (ii) strictly positive (if $C_1>0$) or (iii) strictly negative (if $C_1<0$).
+In case (i), it follows that $v^1$ is identically zero, and hence \Eqref{eq:SHKasnerFrauendiener} implies that $v^0=C_2 t^\Gamma$ for some constant $C_2$.
+In both cases (ii) and (iii) we can eliminate $v^1$ from \Eqsref{eq:SHKasnerFrauendiener} using the definition of $V$ and \Eqref{eq:EqVHomN} to find \be \frac{{\partial_t}v^0}{v^0}=\frac{{\partial_t}V}V \frac{1+V^2}{1-V^2}, \quad \text{implying } v^0(t)=C_2 \frac{V(t)}{1-V^2(t)}\quad\text{with}\quad C_2=v^0(t_0)\frac{1-V^2(t_0)}{V(t_0)}, \ee for any $v^0(t_0)>0$.
+The remaining term $v^1$ can then be expressed in terms of $V$ straightforwardly.

+The implicit formula \Eqref{eq:solV} for $V$ can be exploited to derive expansions of $V$, and thereby of $v^0$ and $v^1$, about $t=0$.
+Here we need to distinguish between different signs of $\Gamma$.
+The following is a summary of the result.

-\begin{theorem}[Homogeneous fluid flows on a Kasner spacetime] Consider the Euler equations on the Kasner spacetime \Eqref{Kasner-k} given by any value of the parameter $k$.
-Choose an equation of state parameter $\gamma\in(1,2]$ and let $\Gamma$ be the quantity determined by \Eqref{eq:defGamma}.
-For each solution $v^\alpha$ of the form \Eqsref{eq:spathomfluid} -- \eqref{eq:specfluid}, there either exist constants $v_*>0$ and $v_{**}\in\R$ such that
+\begin{theorem}[Homogeneous fluid flows on Kasner spacetimes] Consider the Euler equations in the form \eqref{eq:AAA1} on the fixed Kasner spacetime \Eqref{Kasner-k} given by any value of the parameter $k$.
+Choose any equation of state parameter $\gamma\in(1,2]$ and define $\Gamma$ by \Eqref{eq:exprGammaN}.
+For each solution $v^\alpha$ of the form \Eqsref{eq:spathomfluid}--\eqref{eq:specfluid}, there either exist constants $v_*>0$ and $v_{**}\in\R$ such that\footnote{ The symbols $o(\cdot)$ refer to the limit $t\searrow 0$.} \be =

-or, there exists a constant $v_*>0$ such that
+\ee or, there exists a constant $v_*>0$ such that \be =